aiidateam/aiida-core/docs/source/examples/pw_tutorial.rst

 ----------

 Now we need to provide also the parameters of a Quantum Espresso calculation, like saying that we need a certain cutoff for the wfc, some convergence threshold, etc...
-The Quantum Espresso Pw plugin requires to pass these informations with the object ParameterData.
+The Quantum Espresso Pw plugin requires to pass this information with the object ParameterData.
 This object is more or less the representation of a Python dictionary in the database.
 We first load the class through the DataFactory, just like we did for the Structure.
 Then we create the instance of the object ``parameter`` and we store it in the DB.